RichOren/KSStrap/content/kss/docs/styleguide.md

-kss-node-template
+KSStrap
 =================

-This is a **template** for [kss-node](https://github.com/hughsk/kss-node) styleguide.
+This is a **living styleguide** made from [kss-node](https://github.com/hughsk/kss-node) styleguide.
 "kss-node" is a NodeJS implementation of [Knyle Style Sheets](https://github.com/kneath/kss) (KSS). kss-node enables us to generate a beatiful styleguide for CSS, of course that suports LESS, SASS and Stylus.

-You can see the example styleguide from the left navi.
-That is thanks to [Twitter Bootstrap](http://twitter.github.io/bootstrap/).
+That is thanks to [Bootstrap](http://http://getbootstrap.com/).

 Download